Back

 The prime cost

-The cost ratio or prime cost is calculated by adding the material cost ratio and the payroll ratio.
-The prime cost of a restaurant varies between 55% and 65%.
+The prime cost ratio is calculated by adding the food cost ratio and the payroll ratio.
+A restaurant's prime cost varies between 55% and 65%.

-Prime cost = Percentage of material cost + Percentage of personnel cost
+Prime cost = Percentage food cost + Percentage personnel costs

 It's a major ratio that can't be ignored, as it's directly linked to operational performance, i.e. the proper management of the restaurant's raw materials and human resources.
 These are the elements that fluctuate the most these days, and which we can really influence on a daily basis.
 As Pitaya's Operations Manager reminded us during a webinar :

-"Everything is expensive, gas, electricity, rent... it's difficult in the current context.
-We can only really act on the prime cost: the cost of materials and the cost of the payroll.
+"Everything is expensive, gas, electricity, rent... it's difficult in the current climate.
+We can only really act on prime costs: food cost and payroll costs".

 Inès Gauthé PITAYA

-Raw materials (food products, beverages, packaging, etc.) are generally the first source of expenses for a restaurant.
-The food cost ratio is an indicator that measures the share of the cost of raw materials in the restaurant's turnover.
-It is the most important ratio to follow in the restaurant business!
-To calculate it, simply divide the cost of materials by the turnover and multiply the result by 100.
+Raw materials (food products, beverages, packaging, etc.) are generally a restaurant's main source of expenditure.
+The food cost or food cost ratio is an indicator that measures the share of raw material costs in restaurant sales.
+It's the most important ratio in the restaurant business!
+To calculate it, simply divide raw material costs by sales and multiply the result by 100.

-The ideal material cost for a restaurant is between 25% and 35%.
-However, it is difficult to define an optimal material cost since it is a ratio that depends on many factors such as the type of cuisine offered, the concept of the restaurant, the quality of the ingredients used and the dishes offered, the location of the restaurant, etc.
+The ideal food cost for a restaurant is between 25% and 35%.
+However, it is difficult to define an optimal food cost , as this ratio depends on many factors such as the type of cuisine offered, the restaurant concept, the quality of the ingredients used and the dishes offered, the location of the restaurant, etc.

-To manage your restaurant, it is also interesting to break down the material cost by expense category and to define target ratios for each category according to your concept.
-For example, for a fast food concept with a material cost of 30% :
+To manage your restaurant properly, it's also a good idea to break down food cost by expense category, and define target ratios for each category according to your concept.
+For example, for a fast-food concept with a food cost of 30%:

 • 20% on solids